 Next, you’ll want to set up a shipping software to sync orders with your e-commerce or website platform and send back package tracking information.
-Shippo is a shipping software that syncs with major e-commerce and website platforms, plus payment gateways and other tools.
+Shippo is a shipping solution that syncs with major e-commerce and website platforms, plus payment gateways and other tools.

 With Shippo, you can automatically sync with multiple carriers to compare rates and generate shipping labels.
 Shippo has a pay-as-you-go option for entry-level retailers, which means you only have to pay a small fee for each label you print—no monthly subscription costs.

 Setup your Email Marketing Process